 He lives in the Dundee community of Omaha, shares life with his best friend Amy who is the nation’s leading recruiter in hospitality, and tries to keep track of two children Annah and Noah, who are at Bard and Occidental, respectively.

-Stephanie is currently a student at the University of Nebraska Omaha.
-She will be graduating in May 2018 with a bachelor’s degree in Religious Studies and minors in Native American Studies and Gerontology.
+Stephanie Dine earned her BA in Religious Studies with minors in Native American Studies and Gerontology from University of Nebraska Omaha in 2018.
 She received a diploma from the Omaha School of Massage Therapy in 2009.

-Stephanie is the first recipient of the Lea Marshall Scholarship for the Tri-Faith Initiative internship.
-Her vision for the future is to be as open and available as possible to help grow interfaith awareness and foster interfaith communities!
+Prior to her current position, she was the Work Study Associate at Tri-Faith Initiative and the first recipient of the Lea Marshall Scholarship for the Tri-Faith Initiative internship.
+When she is not at the Tri-Faith Initiative she works as an in-home caregiver and spends time with her husky, Sage.
+Her vision for the future is to help grow interfaith awareness and foster interfaith communities.

 Additional Staff and Support